 Implementation of an EMS involves an organization taking the following steps:

-Devise a policy that articulates an organization’s commitment to uphold due process.
+Devise a policy that articulates an organization’s commitment to uphold due process

-Adhering to relevant legislative and regulatory processes efficiently and effectively and to ensure that there is a regular review process of effects of changes in legislation, standards and regulations.
+Adhering to relevant legislative and regulatory processes efficiently and effectively and to ensure that there is a regular review process of effects of changes in legislation, standards and regulations

-Appoint an environmental manager or management team responsible for coordination of the EMS and also identify the environmental responsibilities of all level of employees within the organization.
+Appoint an environmental manager, or management team responsible for coordination of the EMS and also identify the environmental responsibilities of all level of employees within the organization

-Establish environmental objectives and targets.
+Establish environmental objectives and targets

-Implement programs to achieve objectives and targets.
+Implement programs to achieve objectives and targets

-Responsibilities and reporting structure – assign responsibilities to achieve objectives and targets.
+Responsibilities and reporting structure – assign responsibilities to achieve objectives and targets

-Identification of specific and relevant management, preventative and mitigation measures including procedures and also emergency/contingency plans.
+Identification of specific and relevant management, preventative and mitigation measures, including procedures and also emergency/contingency plans

-Identify an organization’s environmental impacts, hazards and the required controls through an environmental risk assessment and record details in an Environmental Aspects Register.
+Identify an organization’s environmental impacts, hazards and the required controls through an environmental risk assessment and record details in an Environmental Aspects Register

 Identification of key environments potentially affected by AtoN sites:

-biological environment e.g. threatened ecological communities such as marine species, seabirds in the vicinity of AtoNs
+biological environment e.g. threatened ecological communities such as marine species, seabirds in the vicinity of AtoN

 Socio-Economic Environment e.g. fisheries, Marine Parks and Reserves